 3.1.3 Abundances

 Since dust is a ubiquitous feature of H II regions, we include it in our baseline model.
-Dust abundances are adopted in the grid wherever dust sublimation does not occur.
+Carbonaceous and silicate grains are included in the grid wherever dust sublimation does not occur, with both dust and gas phase abundances given in Baldwin et al. 1991.
 Full dust abundances are based on Orion (Baldwin et al. 1991) and given by number relative to hydrogen (Table 1).
 In grid locations where total dust sublimation occurs, solar abundances are adopted (Grevesse et al. 2010).
 For the dust free models, we adopt solar abundances across the plane without any grains, which are given by number relative to hydrogen in Table 1.

 3.1.4 Hydrogen Density

 The limits for nH in our baseline grid are based on the low density limit (LDL) and the critical density, ncrit, values of the emission lines we tracked.
 The LDL for most emission lines is ~100 cm-3, so we chose this as our lowest nH value.
-Recent observations of ultra-compact and hyper-compact H II regions (Hoare et al. 2007, Sánchez-Monge et al. 2011) provide insight for identifying a suitable nH upper limit.
-Observations of ultra-compact regions have revealed nH > 104 cm-3 while observations of hyper-compact H II regions have revealed nH > 106 cm-3 (Wood & Churchwell 1989, Kurtz, Churchwell, & Wood 1994, Beuther et al. 2002).
-The ncrit values of the higher ionization potential elements we track are about an order of magnitude or two above these deduced values, for example, log(ncrit([Ne II] λ5755)) = 7.5 and log(ncrit([C III λ1909)) = 9.0.
-With nH ≈ 1010 cm-3 being close to our peak ncrit, we set 1010 cm-3 to be our upper limit on nH.
-Thus, combining the atomic limits of our emission line list with previously observed nH values, we limit the nH to 0 ≤ log(nH) ≤ 10.
+[FILL IN HIGH DENSITY JUSTIFICATION]

-3.1.5 Incident Ionizing Flux
+3.1.5 Incident Ionizing Flux [REVISE]

 The incident ionizing flux, H, typically is not defined explicitly in photoionization simulations, but instead is indirectly incorporated by using QH, the number of ionizing photons emitted by the central emitting object per second, and r, radius from the central emitting object, or by a version of ionization parameter, where q = c U, with a given density.
 This method arrives at H through the relationship,